diy365-mgos/bvar/README.md

 ```c
 int mgos_bvar_length(mgos_bvarc_t var);
 ```
-Returns the number of items in a dictionary or the string length.
+Returns the number of items in a bVariantDictionary or the string length.
 Returns `0` in all other cases.

 |Parameter||
 |--|--|